pqthinh/magento/index.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [shop24h](https://www.facebook.com/pqthinh.uet/) or [pqthinh](https://www.facebook.com/pqthinh.uet/) and we’ll help you sort it out.